inf112-v20/Macrohard/deliverables/Obligatory Assignment 2.md

 to be able to rearrange the programming cards in the order you want, to make your program run the right way.
-8. As a user, I need to be able to choose to start a new game in a menu.
-Given that you want to choose to start a new game, you should be able to choose this action from a menu.
+8. As a user, I need to be able to choose to start a new roboRallyGame in a menu.
+Given that you want to choose to start a new roboRallyGame, you should be able to choose this action from a menu.
-9. As a user, I need to be able to choose my preferences for game effects from a menu.
-Given that you want to change game preferences, you should be able to do this from a menu.
+9. As a user, I need to be able to choose my preferences for roboRallyGame effects from a menu.
+Given that you want to change roboRallyGame preferences, you should be able to do this from a menu.
 10. As a user, I need to be able to exit the application from the menu.
 Given that you are in the menus